statusbits/smartthings/Pollster.md

 Pollster
 --------

-**Please note that excessive polling of some devices (particularly Zigbee and Z-Wave) may cause network congestion and lead to degraded system performance.
+**Please note that frequent polling of some devices (particularly Zigbee and Z-Wave) may cause network congestion and lead to degraded system performance.
 Therefore, polling rate faster than 5 minutes is not recommended.
 The author of this software bears no responsibility for your system performance.
 Use it